thisissoon/standups-backend/README.md

 $ npm test
 ```

-With the app's default configuration initialises the test DB, spins up the server, executes the fixtures and uses Dredd to test whether the requests to the API detailed in the API Blueprint recieve an expected response.
+Drops test database if exists, creates new database, runs migrations and executes Dredd.
+Dredd runs the fixtures, spins up the server and tests the APIs responses to each of the requests in the API docs are as expected.

 ### Configuration